lf-lang/lf-lang.github.io/docs/installation.md

 [![GH Codespace](https://github.com/codespaces/badge.svg)](<https://github.com/codespaces/new?hide_repo_select=true&repo=477928779&ref=main&skip_quickstart=true&devcontainer_path=.devcontainer%2Fnightly%2Fdevcontainer.json>)

-Have a look at the [Lingua Franca playground](https://github.com/lf-lang/playground-lingua-franca) for more details.
+Have a look at the [Lingua Franca playground](https://github.com/lf-lang/playground-lingua-franca) for example programs and more details on the cloud-based dev environments.

 ## Visual Studio Code

 Our Visual Studio Code extension can be installed via the Marketplace or built from source, as detailed below.
+This extension also works with VS Code-compatible tools such as [Cursor](https://cursor.com).
 See the [handbook](./tools/code-extension.mdx) for usage instructions.

 ### Marketplace